 Everything you need to know about property issues (mostly everything, that is)

 When it comes to spousal maintenance and property division, the laws in Texas can differ significantly from those in other states.
-As such, it is important for you to know just how your case could end up looking in the event that there is a significant amount of property to divide or if spousal maintenance is necessary to be paid.
+As such, it is important for you to know just how your case could end up looking if there is a significant amount of property to divide or if spousal maintenance is necessary to be paid.

 Let’s take spousal maintenance on before we discuss dividing up property.
-It is entirely possible that you and your spouse earn very different amounts of money that you contribute to your household.
-If you find yourself in the position of the spouse who does not earn as much money, you may need a certain sum of money on a monthly basis in order to keep your household afloat once you are relying only on your income.
+You and your spouse may earn very different amounts of money that you contribute to your household.
+If you find yourself in the position of the spouse who does not earn as much money, you may need a certain sum of money monthly to keep your household afloat once you are relying only on your income.

 Say, for instance, that your spouse is a high-powered attorney and you are a stay at home mother.
 However, you have a college degree and was carving out a fairly successful career for yourself in the business world when you stepped away from doing so in order to raise your children and maintain the home.
 All the while your spouse was out earning big bucks in the law.